ipfs/specs/integrations/GATEWAYS_FILE.md

 ## Summary

 Defines how IPFS implementations must expose their gateway.
-This only affects the file-based method of exposiing a gateway.
+This only affects the file-based method of exposing a gateway.

 ## Motivation